holochain/holochain-rust/doc/holochain_101/src/managing_the_conductor.md

 Stop all running instances configured for the conductor.
 This function **should** be called after all desired Zome calls have been made, otherwise the conductor instances will continue running as processes in the background.

-Returns a Promise that you can optionally wait on, which will wait for internal cleanup to happen prior to shutting down.
+Returns a Promise that you can optionally wait on to ensure that internal cleanup is complete.

 #### Example
 ```javascript